-You may feel totally alone in battling those emotions, wrestling with the thought that you’ll never overcome the vast obstacles life has thrown at you.
+You may feel totally alone wrestling with the thought that you’ll never overcome the challenges life has thrown at you.

 Sometimes people look at my life and wonder how I’ve done it.
 They see that I was a professional racecar driver for seven years, a sport most people don’t naturally associate with women.
 They see that I’ve been an ASQ-certified quality engineer for the last 12 years as well as a co-founder and owner of one of the top five roofing companies in Minnesota for the last 13 years.